The global

 * Elias Chacour (Blood brothers: Blessed are the Palestinian, Israeli, and other peacemakers)

-* Elisa Padilla (Pursuing mission and practising hospitality)
+* Elisa Padilla (Pursuing mission and practicing hospitality)

 * Elisabeth Sophia Lee (Interview with Grace Ji-Sun Kim and Elisabeth Sophia Lee)